INTP

 - What cognitive functions does the INTP use?

-- The INTP stack is Introverted Thinking (dominant), Extraverted Intuition (auxiliary), Introverted Sensing (tertiary), and Extraverted Feeling (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The INTP cognitive stack is Introverted Thinking (dominant), Extraverted Intuition (auxiliary), Introverted Sensing (tertiary), and Extraverted Feeling (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore INTP in Depth